trickstercache/trickster/docs/supported-backend-providers.md

 See the [ClickHouse Support Document](./clickhouse.md) for more information.

+### Apache Druid

+Trickster accelerates fixed-width native JSON `timeseries`, `groupBy`, and `topN` queries, with safe Object Proxy Cache fallback for other read-query shapes.
+Specify `'druid'` as the Provider when configuring Trickster.

+See the [Apache Druid Support Document](./druid.md) for more information.

 ### <img src="./images/external/graphite-logo.svg" width=24 /> Graphite

 Trickster accelerates Graphite's render API, including graphite-web, go-carbon